mapthegod/Aura.Marshal/README.md

 Aura Marshal recognizes four kinds of relationships between types:

-- `has_one`: A one-to-one relationship where the native record is the owner of one foreign record.
+- `has_one`: A one-to-one relationship where the native entity is the owner of one foreign entity.

-- `belongs_to`: A many-to-one relationship where the native record is owned by one foreign record.
-(The foreign record might be the owner of many other records.)
+- `belongs_to`: A many-to-one relationship where the native entity is owned by one foreign entity.
+(The foreign entity might be the owner of many other entities.)

-- `has_many`: A one-to-many relationship where the native record is the owner of many foreign records.
+- `has_many`: A one-to-many relationship where the native entity is the owner of many foreign entities.

-- `has_many_through`: A many-to-many relationship where each native record is linked to many foreign records; at the same time, each foreign record is linked to many native records.
-This kind of relationship requires an association mapping type through which the native and foreign records are linked to each other.
+- `has_many_through`: A many-to-many relationship where each native entity is linked to many foreign entities; at the same time, each foreign entity is linked to many native entities.
+This kind of relationship requires an association mapping type through which the native and foreign entities are linked to each other.

 Let's add the simpler relationships to our `Manager` using the `setRelation()` method.
-The first parameter is the name of the type we're setting the relationship on, the second parameter is the field name the related data should be saved in (as well as the implicit foreign type), and the third parameter is an array of information about the relationship.
+The first parameter is the name of the type we're setting the relationship on, the second parameter is the name of the type we're relating to, and the third parameter is an array of information about the relationship.

 ```php
 <?php